A Reconfiguration and Commentary on Revelation 1-3

 Chapter 2 23 I will strike her children dead.
 Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds.

 We take this verse to be the eschatological section of the letter.
-Satan-worshipping wicked will be punished at the start of the Millennial Reign (Rev 15,16,18), but, in particular, those Satan-worshippers who have covertly infiltrated the churches and are intent on corrupting the faithful face immediate death (these false teachers are "her children") (see Luke 17:1,2).
+Satan-worshipping wicked will be punished at the start of the Millennial Reign (Rev 15,16,18), but, in particular, those Satan-worshippers who have covertly infiltrated the churches and are intent on corrupting the faithful face immediate death (these false teachers are "Jezebel's children") (see Luke 17:1,2).
 Those who promote and follow Satanic teachings may profess to be Christian, but their hearts primarily yearn for the things of this world, and they worship the gods that give them earthly riches.

 Chapter 2 24 Now I say to the rest of you in Thyatira, to you who do not hold to her teaching and have not learned Satan’s so-called deep secrets, ‘I will not impose any other burden on you, 25 except to hold on to what you have until I come.’